purescript/documentation/errors/ScopeConflict.md

 ## Cause

-The `ConflictingImport` error occurs when an attempt is made to define a value or other name when the same name is already in scope.
+The `ScopeConflict` error occurs when an attempt is made to define a value or other name when the same name is already in scope.

 ## Fix

 - Hide the problematic imports with a `hiding` list:

     ```purescript
-    module NoConflictingImport where
+    module NoScopeConflict where

     import Prelude hiding (id)